 Day 4: Ask two co-workers to sponsor you for $25

-Don't forget to ask your company/your donors if their companies have a matching gifts program to potentially double the gift!
+Don't forget to ask your employer/your donors if their companies have a matching gift program to potentially double the gift!

 Day 5: Ask five people in your social network for a $10 donation.

 Post and tag friends on Facebook, LinkedIn, Instagram and Twitter.
 If social media isn't your thing, try texting your appeal!

 Make it personal!
 Donors are much more likely to support you in your efforts if they are personally connected to the cause and understand the needs and challenges.

 If you have a personal story and connection to epilepsy that you feel comfortable sharing with your community, we strongly encourage you to do so!
 Not only will you be spreading awareness, you will also be helping your network understand epilepsy and increase the chances of receiving their support.